 If your test is something more difficult to grade, such as a paragraph of text as a response to a question in an English class quiz, you can use colour to help you quickly discern whether the answer is correct and to what degree it is right.
 Obviously you’ll still need to read the answer yourself, but the colour indicator will help you to grade the class fairly.
 This works by using the “Conditional Formatting” feature of Google Spreadsheets.
 You set it to change colour based on words it finds in the cell’s text.
 So, an answer containing the word “love” could be yellow, while a cell containing the words “love”, “Darcy” and “confused” could be green.

 Potential Issues With Google Forms

 If the form is refreshed while someone is filling it out, it will lose all the answers they’ve given so far.
 However, if the student suffers from connectivity problems and waits before submitting they will not lose their responses.
 If a student submits twice, the teacher will see two entries for their name, each with an individual timestamp.

 Resources For Teachers

 Now I’m sure you can see just how useful Google forms can be for teachers, trainers and other sorts of evaluators, such as HR staff and recruiters.
 This could make your life so much easier!
-Teachers may also like to read about using Twitter for the classroom, using the customisable learning resource Quizdini, taking advantage of the Wolfram Education Portal, and all the other great ways to use Google tools in education.
+Teachers may also like to read about using Twitter for the classroom , using the customisable learning resource Quizdini , and taking advantage of the Wolfram Education Portal .

 What other tools do you use for self-grading quizzes.
 How do they compare to this method?
 Will you give this a go?